 But I think it might be more than that.
 My son started college this fall, a couple hours away from home.
 He’s not completely moved out; he was back for much of September when campus partially shut down for a few weeks when coronavirus cases spiked.
 And he’ll be home for much of the winter, taking classes online between Thanksgiving and winter breaks.
 So my nest isn’t exactly empty, but it’s on its way.
 For 13 years, I’ve been heavily involved in volunteer work with the schools, in various capacities — in the last few years, as an officer in the school orchestra parents’ group and director of a regional PTA arts contest for more than 220 schools.
 Now that I’ve left those positions, I don’t have as many responsibilities tying me to any one location.
 Professionally, I’m a freelance book author, which I can do from anywhere.

 I’m not saying I plan to move anytime soon.
-In fact, I bought this house only two years ago and expect to be here at least another five.
+In fact, I bought this house less than two years ago and expect to be here at least another five.
 But for the first time in a long time I’m in a position to wonder what’s next.
 And the isolation of the pandemic lockdown has meant a more abrupt pullout from my past activities than I’d expected.

 So I’m watching Escape to the Country and fantasizing about a thatched-roof bungalow in Somerset, a 16th-century stone cottage in Cambridgeshire, a barn conversion in the Lake District, or a farmhouse in Wales.
 I’m loving the climbing roses, Medieval and Tudor architectural details, huge stone fireplaces, and exposed beams.

 I’ve never ever imagined myself living in the U.K., and I’m not really serious about it now.
 But it’s fun to think about which house I would choose and what my life would be like there.
 I also love the segments of each episode that explore aspects of the local culture and history.